Intelligence in the Battle of Princeton: "A Very Intelligent Young Gentleman"

 In accordance with Washington's orders, the spy magnified the Continental Army's numbers, telling them the best accounts reported 16,000 troops.
 This surprised the British, who had expected no more than five or six thousand.
 The same young gentleman, by coincidence, was "near the party of chasseurs" when they were captured by Reed and the Light Horse, and was with the British officers when they received news of the attack.

 Cadwalader included with his letter a "rough draft of the road from this place," meaning from Crosswicks, where Cadwalader was at the time, to Princeton.
 The map was highly detailed.
 Cadwalader put numbers next to bridges, for example, to indicate the number of soldiers defending them.
 A block of text perpendicular to the others ran up and down the right side of the map, highlighting a road: "This road leads to the back part of Princeton which may be entered anywhere on this side—the country cleared, chiefly, for about 2 miles... few fences."
 The map was particularly helpful in that it displayed not what existed at the time Cadwalader drew it up, but what would exist by the time General Washington could act on the intelligence it provided.
 In other words, the map was estimative, indicating "works begun, and those intended this morning."

 Before he heard from Cadwalader, Washington had only three pieces of intelligence, all of which were ascertained through prisoner interrogation: firstly, that General James Grant had reinforced British troops at Princeton; secondly, that the aggregate force there comprised over 8,000 soldiers; and thirdly, that they intended to advance on Trenton.
-It is likely that Cadwalader's report, obtained from a plainclothes spy who ingratiated himself with British officers, relieved Washington both by suggesting a substantially weaker enemy force of around 5,000 men and by providing detailed, actionable information on their positions and disposition.
+It is likely that Cadwalader's report, obtained from a plainclothes spy who ingratiated himself with British officers, relieved Washington both by suggesting a substantially smaller British force of around 5,000 men and by providing detailed, actionable information on their positions and disposition.
 Washington immediately sent a large Continental force up the Post Road with orders to delay any British movement toward Trenton.
 It advanced under the cover of darkness on New Year's Eve, occupying a position six miles from Nassau Hall.
-The British spotted them at dawn and sent its First Battalion light infantry, along with two Hessian companies to engage the revolutionaries.
+The British spotted them at dawn and sent its First Battalion light infantry, along with two Hessian companies to engage the Americans.
 The British cleared the road, but at a heavy cost.